 What is their event purpose?

-Understanding your client's purpose or reason for holding the event gives you a clear indication of their expectations on their business.
-Understanding their return on investment of the event will assist you in developing a personalised quotation.
+Understanding your client's purpose or reason for holding the event gives you a clear indication of the expectations of their business.
+Understanding their return on investment in the event will assist you in developing a personalised quotation.
 For example, if the client has an ROI for their guests to purchase their product, you can suggest including their product in your menu choices or venue proximity.
+Ask how many event attendees.
 You know your venue's sight lines, so you can make the recommendation of where the perfect location for their product and branding, and alternative ideas of where the product can sit.

 If your proposal evidentially shows the importance of the client's purpose, you have the advantage over venues that have not.
-You have listened to your client and have provided and appropriate option for them to pursue.
+You have listened to your client and have provided an appropriate option for them to pursue.
+This will contribute to the event success.

 What about previous events?

-Asking the question; "have you held this event before?" and further asking, "where have you held this event before?" narrows your understanding of the clients budget and expectation.
-If the client says they have previously held the event at a local hall, you have an understanding the may be budget-conscience.
+Asking the question; "have you held this event before?" and further asking, "Where have you held this event before?" narrows your understanding of the client's budget and expectations.
+If the client says they have previously held their corporate events at a local hall, you have an understanding that may be budget-conscience.
 If this is the case, to further understand ask the client why they are considering your venue – perhaps the event has grown, and the budget has subsequently also grown.
 Conversely, if the event was previously held at a luxury venue or hotel, you have a clear understanding they have a reasonable price point and have high expectations.

 There you have it – event sales tips, in the form of four key questions to ask every client to better your product and service offering to them.